palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 What happens next?
 You know the script.

 A self-taught newsroom analyst partners with an ambitious reporter to extract a story.
-A bored developer posts a misleading but beautifully rendered graphic on Tumblr.
+A bored developer posts a confused but beautifully rendered graphic on Tumblr.
 A vendor with a cryptic name throws another lump into its billowing data furnance.

 And then, almost always, all of the focus, research and code that went into taming the source data is lost&mdash;discarded by the harried journalist, forgotten by the intellectually promiscious developer, locked away by the monopoly-seeking vendor.